KTTRCDL/graph-feature-selection/README.md

-# Is Every Feature Beneficial From Graph Convolution?
+# Let Your Features Tell The Differences: Understanding Graph Convolution By Feature Splitting

 * keeping updating

 ![Framework image](assets/framework.png)

-This repository contains the official authors implementation associated with the paper "[Is Every Feature Beneficial From Graph Convolution?]()".
+This repository contains the official authors implementation associated with the paper "[Let Your Features Tell The Differences: Understanding Graph Convolution By Feature Splitting](https://openreview.net/forum?id=I9omfcWfMp)".

 Abstract: Graph Neural Networks (GNNs) have demonstrated strong capabilities in processing structured data.
-While traditional GNNs typically treat each feature dimension equally during graph convolution, we raise an important question: *Is the graph convolution operation equally beneficial for each feature dimension?* If not, the convolution operation on certain feature dimensions can possibly lead to harmful effects, even worse than the convolution-free models.
-In prior studies, to assess the impacts of graph convolution on features, people proposed metrics based on feature homophily to measure feature consistency with the graph topology.
-However, these metrics have shown unsatisfactory alignment with GNN performance and have not been effectively employed to guide feature selection in GNNs.
-To address these limitations, we introduce a novel metric, Topological Feature Informativeness (TFI), to distinguish between GNN-favored and GNN-disfavored features, where its effectiveness is validated through both theoretical analysis and empirical observations.
-Based on TFI, we propose a simple yet effective Graph Feature Selection (GFS) method, which processes GNN-favored and GNN-disfavored features separately, using GNNs and non-GNN models.
-This approach maximizes the extraction of useful topological information from each feature.
-Extensive experiments show that after applying GFS to $8$ baseline and state-of-the-art (SOTA) GNN architectures across $10$ datasets, $83.75$\% of the GFS-augmented cases show significant performance boosts with only a little extra computational cost.
-This verifies the efficiency of our proposed  GFS method.
-Additionally, we demonstrate that GFS’s improvements are robust to hyperparameter tuning, highlighting its potential as a universal method for enhancing various GNN architectures.
+While traditional GNNs typically treat each feature dimension equally important during graph convolution, we raise an important question: **Is the graph convolution operation equally beneficial for each feature?** If not, the convolution operation on certain feature dimensions can possibly lead to harmful effects, even worse than convolution-free models.
+Therefore, it is required to distinguish convolution-favored and convolution-disfavored features.
+Traditional feature selection methods mainly focus on identifying informative features or reducing redundancy, but they are not suitable for structured data as they overlook graph structures.
+In graph community, some studies have investigated the performance of GNN with respect to node features using feature homophily metrics, which assess feature consistency across graph topology.
+Unfortunately, these metrics do not effectively align with GNN performance and cannot be reliably used for feature selection in GNNs.
+To address these limitations, we introduce a novel metric, Topological Feature Informativeness (TFI), to distinguish GNN-favored and GNN-disfavored features, where its effectiveness is validated through both theoretical analysis and empirical observations.
+Based on TFI, we propose a simple yet effective Graph Feature Selection (GFS) method, which processes GNN-favored and GNN-disfavored features with GNNs and non-GNN models separately.
+Compared to original GNNs, GFS significantly improves the extraction of useful topological information from each feature with comparable computational costs.
+Extensive experiments show that after applying GFS to $\textbf{8}$ baseline and state-of-the-art (SOTA) GNN architectures across $\textbf{10}$ datasets, $\textbf{90\%}$ of the GFS-augmented cases show significant performance boosts.
+Furthermore, our proposed TFI metric outperforms other feature selection methods for GFS.
+These results verify the effectiveness of both GFS and TFI.
+Additionally, we demonstrate that GFS's improvements are robust to hyperparameter tuning, highlighting its potential as a universally valid method for enhancing various GNN architectures.

 ## Pre-requisites